List of Monster Musume characters: Miia

 She has a pleasant personality and harbors a very strong crush (both figuratively and literally, considering that her species is a constrictor) on Kimihito — actually on the brink of the obsessive: all lamia are female — they need a human male for procreation and are very passionate about their partners.
-In Chapter 27, it is revealed that Miia's original reason for studying abroad was to find a "tribal husband" for her home village: the lamia custom was that a human male would be "coerced" (taken against his will) and brought back to be shared among all the lamias, but when the Interspecies Exchange Accord was enacted and laws were passed protecting humans from liminals, that method had to be abandoned.
+In Chapter 27, it is revealed that Miia's original reason for studying abroad was to find a "tribal husband" for her home village: the lamiai custom was that a human male would be "coerced" (taken against his will) and brought back to be shared among all the lamiais, but when the Interspecies Exchange Accord was enacted and laws were passed protecting humans from liminals, that method had to be abandoned.
 However, after getting to know Kimihito, Miia fell madly in love with him.
-It's also revealed (by Miia's mother) that at some point Miia's father escaped from the lamia tribe.
+It's also revealed (by Miia's mother) that at some point Miia's father escaped from the lamiai tribe.

 As she sees herself as the primary marriage candidate for Kimihito, she is often in conflict with the other girls.
 She is not a good housekeeper and an abysmal cook; on several occasions, she accidentally gives the other household members food poisoning, due to her sense of taste being far weaker than a human's and her frequent use of "alternative" (but inappropriate) ingredients.

 In Chapter 43, thanks to a recommendation from the priest for whom Ils Nineta (see below) works, she gets a part-time job as a shrine maiden at a shrine near Kimihito's home, where (thanks to snakes being considered extremely lucky in Japan) she is an instant success.

 In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works as a waitress (with some surprising success) at Bar Zerro N as part of the new Interspecies Cultural Exchange Work Program.

-She refers to Kimihito as Darling (だぁりん, Dārin).
+She always refers to Kimihito as Darling (だぁりん, Dārin).